 Since starting Jurassic Finds back in January 2018 the blog has been very well received.
-The blog has seen over 3,000 readers and I have been surprised at the positive reactions I have received from those who have read my posts so ‘Thank You’.
-Palaeontology has always been a subject I have been very passionate about and it has been really great as a aspiring palaeontologist for me to be able to share more about my passion for it here on Jurassic Finds.
+The blog has seen over 4,000 readers and I have been very surprised by the positive reactions I have received from those who have read my posts so ‘Thank You’.
+Palaeontology has always been a subject I have been very passionate about and it has been really great as an aspiring palaeontologist for me to be able to share more about my passion for it here on Jurassic Finds.

 In terms of what is to come all I would ask of you keen readers who are looking forward to this blog’s continued development is to have patience with me.
 My hope is that this blogs development will be able to continue to inspire young and old in learning something new, by sharing my thoughts and views about the latest scientific discoveries.